C2FO/fast-csv/README.md

 * `headers=false`: Ste to true if you expect the first line of your `CSV` to contain headers, alternatly you can specify an array of headers to use.
 * `ignoreEmpty=false`: If you wish to ignore empty rows.
 * `discardUnmappedColumns=false`: If you want to discard columns that do not map to a header.
+* `strictColumnHandling=false`: If you want to consider empty lines/lines with too few fields as errors - Only to be used with `headers=true`
 * `delimiter=','`: If your data uses an alternate delimiter such as `;` or `\t`.
    * **NOTE** When specifying an alternate `delimiter` you may only pass in a single character delimiter
 * `quote='"'`: The character to use to escape values that contain a delimiter.